aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document-easily/_index.md

 When paragraphIndex is greater than or equal to 0, it specifies an index from the beginning of the section with 0 being the first paragraph.
 When paragraphIndex is less than 0, it specifies an index from the end of the section with -1 being the last paragraph.

 The character index can currently only be specified as 0 to move to the beginning of the paragraph or -1 to move to the end of the paragraph.
-Below example shows how to move a cursor position to the specified paragraph.
+Below example demonstrates how to move a cursor position to the specified paragraph.
 You can download template file of this example from here.

 {{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToParagraph.cpp" >}}